corticon/corticon.js-samples/DynamicForms/docs/AuthoringDecisionService.md

 ## What does the decision service do?
 Below is high level summary.
 And we will get into detailed descriptions in subsequent sections:
-* The decision service (DS) provides the set of steps and paths to take for complex rules-based questionnaires.
+* The decision service  provides the set of steps and paths to take for complex rules-based questionnaires.
 The paths can be viewed as a tree of decisions where each branch is a set of different questions (of course there is provision for reusing set of steps that are common to various paths).
 * A step is typically composed of one or more stages.
 The stage is a number that identifies what needs to happen for a specific step in the questionnaire.
-* At each step the DS provides the set of UI controls to render and their properties:
+* At each step the Decision Service provides the set of UI controls to render and their properties:
    * It can leverage previous data entry to make decisions.
    For example, decide to branch to a different step or to specify different UI controls to render
    * It can perform complex business logic and computations (non-UI Step).
-* The DS is composed of a series of Corticon rulesheets that represent, in an abstract manner:
+* The Decision Service is composed of a series of Corticon rulesheets that represent, in an abstract manner:
    * The flow of the questions (step by step).
    * For each step, either:
       * What UI controls to render (questions to ask)
       * Implement some business logic/complex computation before executing the next step
-* The DS specifies where to store both:
+* The Decision Service specifies where to store both:
    * the accumulated data entered by the user (See fieldName attribute on UIControl)
    * and results of business logic